The winner takes it all: Proof of Theorem (a)

 \begin{proof} Just note that, by Proposition \ref{prop:prel}(d), the passage time between vertices 1 and $U$ converges to a proper random variable. \end{proof}

-To formulate the second lemma, with $\CMnD$ denoting the underlying graph obtained from the configuration model, let $\CMnD\backslash \{u \colon D_u\geq s\}$ denote the same graph but where vertices with degree larger than or equal to $s$ do not take part in the spread of the infection, that is, the vertices are still present in the network but are declared immune to the infection.
+The second lemma states roughly that, if a certain subset $\Goodn$ of the vertices is blocked, then the (one-type) passage time from vertex 2 to a randomly chosen vertex $U$ is large.
+To formulate this in more detail, let $\gamma,\sigma>0$ be fixed such that $\gamma<1/(3-\tau)<\sigma$.
+Below we will require that they are both sufficiently close to $1/(3-\tau)$.
+We say that a vertex $v$ of degree $D_v\geq (\log n)^\gamma$ is {\sf Good} if either $D_v\geq (\log n)^\sigma$ or if $v$ is connected to a vertex $w$ with $D_w\geq (\log n)^\sigma$ by an edge having passage time $X(e)$ at most $\varepsilon_n/2$.
+We let $\Goodn$ be the set of ${\sf Good}$ vertices.
+Furthermore, with $\CMnD$ denoting the underlying graph obtained from the configuration model and $\Omega\subset [n]$ a vertex subset, we write $\CMnD\backslash \Omega$ for the same graph but where vertices in $\Omega$ do not take part in the spread of the infection, that is, the vertices are still present in the network but are declared {\em immune} to the infection.